huiminzhang0111/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- name is the closure becasue it is at the outer function scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- name will remain the same, newRoll would change.

 c.
 What is the lexical scope of `newRoll`?
+-

 ### Task 3 - Stretch Goals